SU-SWS/sdss_profile/README.md

 - Give the PR a semver-compliant label, e.g., (`patch`, `minor`, `major`).
 This may happen automatically via Github actions (if a labeler action is configured).
 - When the PR is merged to `main`, a new tag will be created automatically, bumping the version by the semver label.
 - The github action is built from: [semver-release-action](https://github.com/K-Phoen/semver-release-action), and further documentation is available there.

-Troubleshooting
----

-If you are experiencing issues with this try posting an issue on the [GitHub issues page](https://github.com/SU-SWS/stanford_profile/issues).

 Contribution / Collaboration
 ---